 Active Transportation Policy Platform

-Over the next two years, the elected leadership of our urban core cities will change.
-Several Northern Kentucky cities will be electing new mayors and city commissions in November 2020.
+From 2020 to 2021, the elected leadership of our urban core cities will change.
+Northern Kentucky cities held their elections in November 2020.
 Across the river, Cincinnati will elect a new mayor and city council in November 2021.

 A unified policy platform is needed to overcome political fragmentation in the Tri-State.
 If we build and connect an arterial network of regional trails and bikeways, it will expand our audience of advocates and increase demand for more infrastructure.
 There is a spectrum for how these recommendations can be implemented based on the scale and context of the community (e.g. different levels of government or urban, suburban, and rural communities).
 Additionally, we hope that this policy platform will help empower residents to advocate to their elected officials.

 The goal of this policy platform is to educate candidates for elected office about what needs to happen for regional systems-level change to occur, and empower them to be change makers in their communities.
 We invite all candidates running for elected office to adopt these ideas, policies, and projects into their platform.

 Candidates that have adopted our Active Transportation Policy Platform

 Below are the candidates running for elected office in Cincinnati that have formally adopted our Policy Platform as of April 14, 2021.
 Please note, this is not an endorsement of the following candidates.

 - Mark Jeffreys - Candidate for Cincinnati City Council